incodehq/incode-platform/README.md

   actions are visible in the user interface (they are all `@Programmatic`) and so this service is automatically registered.

-* `SessionLoggingServiceMenu` provides the secondary "Sessions" menu for listing all active sessions and for searching for session entries by user and by date.
+* `SessionLoggingServiceMenu` provides the secondary "Activity" menu for listing all active sessions and for searching for session entries by user and by date.

-Because the `SessionLoggingServiceMenu` influences the UI, it must be explicitly registered in `isis.properties`.
+The `SessionLoggingServiceMenu` is automatically registered as a domain service; as such its actions will appear in the user interface.
+If this is not required, then either use security permissions or write a vetoing subscriber on the event bus to hide this functionality, eg:

+    @DomainService(nature = NatureOfService.DOMAIN)
+    public class HideIsisAddonsSessionLoggerFunctionality {

+        @Programmatic @PostConstruct
+        public void postConstruct() { eventBusService.register(this); }

+        @Programmatic @PreDestroy
+        public void preDestroy() { eventBusService.unregister(this); }

+        @Programmatic @Subscribe
+        public void on(final SessionLoggerModule.ActionDomainEvent<?> event) { event.hide(); }

+        @Inject
+        private EventBusService eventBusService;
+    }

 ## Related Modules/Services ##